-Alavar Seafood Restaurant
+1. Alavar Seafood Restaurant

-It’s famous for its special sauce, the alavar sauce, a mixture of coconut milk, chili, garlic and spices, which goes perfectly well with curacha.
-Curacha is the Chavacano term for spanner crab or red frog crab, and it’s basically a natural hybrid between a crab and a lobster.
-Two goodness in one.
+It’s famous for its special sauce: the alavar sauce, which is a mixture of coconut milk, chili, garlic and spices.
+The sauce is served with curacha, a Chavacano term for spanner crab or red frog crab.
+It’s basically a natural hybrid between a crab and a lobster.
 Most of the meat of a curacha comes from the body, with little in the spinsters.
 It is finger-licking good eaten with the alavar sauce.

 For the drinks, try their fresh shakes or Zamboanga White, which is made with lychee and pineapple.